bingoohuang/kt/README.md

 ### Other modes

-Please create an
-[issue](https://github.com/fgeller/kt/issues/new) with details for the mode that you need.
+Please create an [issue](https://github.com/bingoohuang/kt/issues/new) with details for the mode that you need.

+### handy scripts

+1. `kt consume -brokers 192.168.18.14:9092 -topic metrics -version 0.10.0.0`